datasciencedynamics/dusc_nuforc/README.md

 1. Ingests NUFORC report data obtained under the permission described above.
 2. Engineers a combined set of structured and NLP-derived features from each report's summary and full witness narrative.
+3. Resolves report locations to coordinates against the Census Gazetteer.
-3. Trains and tunes several model families: logistic regression, CatBoost on tabular features, CatBoost on text features, CatBoost combining both, and a zero-/few-shot LLM classification baseline.
+4. Trains and tunes several model families: logistic regression, CatBoost on tabular features, CatBoost on text features, CatBoost combining both, and a zero-/few-shot LLM classification baseline.
-4. Evaluates models with stratified splits, average-precision scoring, and bootstrap confidence intervals.
+5. Evaluates models with stratified splits, average-precision scoring, and bootstrap confidence intervals.
-5. Generates SHAP and LIME explanations for individual predictions.
+6. Generates SHAP and LIME explanations for individual predictions.
-6. Serves predictions and explanations through a live dashboard.
+7. Serves predictions and explanations through a live dashboard.

 The work extends RAND's 2023 report *Not the X-Files*, which analyzed geographic and temporal patterns in NUFORC reports, by adding a content-aware dimension grounded in the language of the reports themselves.